Automated Evolution of Feature Logging Statement Levels Using Git Histories and Degree of Interest: Approach

 \paragraph{Catch Blocks \& Branches}

-Logging statements appearing in catch blocks may serve as error notifications. \Cref{itm:catch} ensures that the level of these statements is never reduced.
-For example, line~\ref{lne:fileError}, \cref{lst:wombat4} did not have its level lowered despite the lowering of a level at line~\ref{lne:fileDecrease} due to recent non-local edits. \Cref{itm:followingifs} is similar to \cref{itm:catch}, with an example at line~\ref{lne:tempWarn}, \cref{lst:wombat4}.
+Logging statements appearing in catch blocks may serve as error notifications~\cite{OracleCatch}.
+This critical logging information for bug detection in catch blocks should not be overlooked, so we proposed~\hyperref[itm:catch]{\textbf{CTCH}} that ensures that the level of these statements is never reduced.
+For example, line~\ref{lne:fileError}, \cref{lst:wombat4} did not have its level lowered despite the lowering of a level at line~\ref{lne:fileDecrease} due to recent non-local edits. \hyperref[itm:followingifs]{\textbf{IFS}} is similar to \hyperref[itm:catch]{\textbf{CTCH}}, with an example at line~\ref{lne:tempWarn}, \cref{lst:wombat4}.
 Below is an abbreviated example from \blueocean~\cite{McDonald2018}, where two similar logging statements appear in each of the different contexts:

 \begin{javacode*}{linenos=false} try { node = execution.getNode(action.getUpstreamNodeId()); } catch (IOException e) { LOGGER.warning("Couldn't retrieve upstream node: " + e);} if (node == null) { LOGGER.warning("Couldn't retrieve upstream node (null)");} \end{javacode*}